NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 - unit
 - ontology or controlled vocabulary, where applicable
 - example value
-- required/recommended/conditional/optional status, where available in dedicated repository,
+- required/recommended/conditional/optional status, where available from the target repository or checklist,
 - missing-value term, if no value can be supplied
 - source standard or checklist
 - repository-specific field name, if different